jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives, as mere extras.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books?
 Or calling a taxi-cab?
 Of course not, and that's a good sign you're a believer in the Internet Age.
-So, lets return to the book and our mission, that's about you dropping the addiction to mass-production and phantom chasing of Left/Right politics for Techvolution, a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you, are the true, and rightful, player god.
+So, lets return to the book and our mission to get you to drop the addiction to mass-production and phantom chasing of Left/Right politics for Techvolution, a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you are the true and rightful player god.
 The antagonists are just pretenders.

 # Mid Point